This website is best viewed on a modern browser.

 English in Action

 English in Action continues to grow and expand into new areas.
-English in Action now offers both online and in-person volunteer opportunities, attracting new volunteers and providing more options for our students.
+Both online and in-person volunteer opportunities are available.
+The hybrid model provides more flexibility and options for our students while attracting new volunteers.

-The new initiative, English in Action Across America, opens the program to ESU Branch members across the U.S. who are interested in volunteering.
-ESU members can now connect online with this meaningful and exciting program.
+English in Action Across America opens the program to ESU Branch members across the U.S. who are interested in volunteering.
+ESU members across the country can now participate in this meaningful and exciting program online.

 Learn more